Ct560/fxcm-backtesting-bot/README.md

 ## Motivation:
 This project exists for four main reasons:
   1. A practical example to motivate teaching myself about trading and investing my own money.
-  2. A project to present and imporve my python programming skills and, hopefully, a strong start to building a GitHub portfolio.
+  2. A project to present and improve my python programming skills and, hopefully, a strong start to building a GitHub portfolio.
   3. By the end it will be able to geuinely help me implement and build trading strategies.
   4. For fun.
-I enjoy coding as a past time and this is a great way to fill my weekends!
+I enjoy coding as a past time and this is a fun way to spend my weekends!

 ## What's Contained:
 At present contains a 'codebase.py' script which will lay out the functional backbone of the bot.
 This will be where indicators can be definied and implemented.